 - Dry white rice in the store-bought plastic bag will last 4 to 5 years.

-- Dry white rice stored in hermetically sealed #10 tin-can, will last up to 30 years!
+- Dry white rice stored in a hermetically sealed #10 tin can will last up to 30 years!

-- Incorporate both packaging methods into your pantry but make sure ingredients are used before they go bad.
+- Incorporate both packaging methods into your pantry but ensure ingredients are used before they go bad.